shoemark/vim-syntax-noweb/README.md

 # vim-syntax-noweb

-A syntax file for the `noweb' literate programming system.
+A syntax file for the `noweb` literate programming system.

-Actually, a small extension of noweb's syntax is recognized, as follows.

-The leading `@` that introduces documentation chunks may optionally be followed by a region enclosed in square brackets (`'[' ... ']'`), the content of which are taken to be comma separated options pertaining to the documentation chunk introduced.
-If the pattern `lang=SYN` matches (exactly) one of the options, then vim will highlight the chunk according to the syntax file `SYN`, if it has been loaded.
-The preamble cannot have options since it is not introduced explicitly.
-For example, `@[lang=tex] This is to be highlighted as \TeX{}`.

-Similarly, the pattern `'<<' ... '>>='` that introduces code chunks may optionally contain an option region (as in `'<<' ... '[' OPTS ']' '>>='`).
-It, too, may contain the `lang=SYN` option and if it does, vim will highlight the code chunk according to the syntax file `SYN`, if it has been loaded.
-For example, `<<Do Something [lang=cpp]>>=` introduces a C++ code chunk.
+This syntax file highlights chunks written in arbitrary documentation and code languages according to their respective syntax definition.

-Documentation languages can be loaded by `:call noweb#LoadDocLanguages("SYN")`, where `SYN` is the name of a syntax file, without extension.
-Code languages can be loaded by `:call noweb#LoadCodeLanguages("SYN")`, where `SYN` is the name of a syntax file, without extension.
+Languages for documentation chunks can be loaded by `:call noweb#LoadDocLanguages("SYN")`, where `SYN` is the name of a syntax file, without extension.
+Languages for code chunks can be loaded by `:call noweb#LoadCodeLanguages("SYN")`, where `SYN` is the name of a syntax file, without extension.
 Syntax files identified by the variables `noweb_doc_languages` and `noweb_code_languages`, which are strings of comma-separated syntax file names (without extension), are loaded during initialization.

-Regardless of the method of language loading, the syntax that has been loaded least recently is taken to be the default syntax that will be employed whenever a chunk is missing the `lang=SYN` option.
+Regardless of the method of language loading, the syntax that has been loaded least recently is taken to be the syntax that will be employed by default.

-So, putting `let noweb_code_languages="c,cpp,python,r"` into your .vimrc prior to loading this syntax file will make code languages for C, C++, Python and R available, where R is the syntax that will be assumed for all chunks missing a suitable option.
+So, putting `let noweb_code_languages="c,cpp,python,r"` into your .vimrc prior to loading this syntax file will make code languages for C, C++, Python and R available, with R being the default syntax.

 If `noweb_doc_languages` is not defined, it will default to `tex`.
 If `noweb_code_languages` is not defined, it will default to `nosyntax`.

-It is possible to work with files following strict noweb syntax (without `lang=SYN` options) and still highlight various different code languages (although not at the same time).
+Chunks in web files following strict noweb syntax can only be highlighted in the selected default syntax and all chunks will be highlighted thusly at the same time.
+It is still possible, albeit cumbersome, to work with code chunks in various different programming languages.
 The method is to invoke `:call noweb#LoadCodeLanguages("SYN")` with SYN set to the syntax that is to be used for highlighting whenever you switch to a chunk that has a different syntax than the one you have just been working with.
-This will set the default syntax to `SYN` which will render all code chunks with unidentified languages according to that syntax file.
+This will set the default syntax to `SYN` which will render all code chunks according to that syntax file by default.

+This syntax file offers to optionally recognize a syntax extension that makes working with heterogeneously typed chunks easier.
+If it is enabled, then a chunk may begin with an option region, which may span several lines.
+It is introduced by `@[` and terminated by `]` and its content is taken to be a comma separated list of key/value assignments pertaining to the chunk introduced.
+If the pattern `lang=SYN` matches (exactly) one of the options, then vim will highlight the chunk according to the syntax file `SYN`, if it has been loaded.
+Since this places the options into the chunk's content, a custom filter in the noweb toolchain is required to strip them out again.

+This extension can be enabled by the vim variables called `noweb_doc_options_enabled` and `noweb_code_options_enabled`.
+They should be set to "yes" if option recognition is desired.